SonDo580/fe-assessment-feb-2025/README.md

 2. When handle clearing input by clicking clear button and select suggestion from the the suggestions dropdown, I use onMouseDown instead of onClick (because of the order in which events are fires).

 - When we click on ClearButton / SuggestionItem, the `blur` event on SearchInput is triggered, which set the `isInputFocused` state to `false`
-- The ClearButton / SuggestionsDropdown is applied `visibility: hidden` style.
+- The ClearButton / SuggestionsDropdown is unmounted.
 So the `click` event will not fired on those elements.
 - But the `mousedown` event fires before the `blur` event.
 That's why I have to listen to it.